 Temporarily suspending the Disney Dining Plan for the remainder of 2020 and even for 2021 vacation packages was thus the safe and risk-averse move.
 After all, Walt Disney World could always restore the Disney Dining Plan if it became apparent that restaurant utilization was low.

 To offset this spike in demand, Walt Disney World has started opening more and more locations.
 While only some of these have been popular table service restaurants (like Cinderella’s Royal Table or Chefs de France), every bit of increased dining capacity helps absorb demand.
-Additionally, there are still a lot of table service restaurants that can–and probably will–reopen between now and Christmas 2020.

 This is hardly a problem.
 To the contrary, Walt Disney World having more dining demand is a good thing.
 Not only does this enable more restaurants to reopen, but it means more Cast Members coming back to work, and guests having more options in terms of places to eat.
 That’s win-win-win.